Celebrity chef José Andrés' aid group has sent 200 tons of food to Gaza. Who is he and what is World Central Kitchen?

 What is World Central Kitchen?

-World Central Kitchen mobilizes first responders to bring meals to people effected by natural disasters, crises and humanitarian emergencies around the globe
+World Central Kitchen mobilizes first responders to bring meals to people affected by natural disasters, crises and humanitarian emergencies around the globe

 "Deploying our model of quick action, leveraging local resources, and adapting in real time, we know that a nourishing meal in a time of crisis is so much more than a plate of food — it's hope, it's dignity, and it's a sign that someone cares," the organization's website reads.